kissmetrics/km-support/_posts/2015-10-19-quickstart-install-kissmetrics.md

 Some [events and properties](https://blog.kissmetrics.com/people-events-and-properties/) are automatically tracked and will start appearing when the data comes in: Visited Site, Ad Campaign Hit, Search Engine Hit and (disabled by default) Page View.
 You can find more information on those events in our [Javascript Library](http://support.kissmetrics.com/apis/javascript/index.html#events-automatically-tracked) article.

 ##Creating Custom Events and Properties
 To get more of the metrics that matter to your business, you'll need to set up custom events and properties.
+The easiest way to get started with custom events is to use our [click-to-track feature](http://support.kissmetrics.com/tools/click-to-track.html).
 There are undoubtedly some metrics that matter more to your business than others, but generally there are a few metrics you'll want to set up right away:

 * **Sign Up** - An important metric for nearly all online businesses, sign up indicates when a visitor converted to a user.
 You'll want to tell Kissmetrics when to trigger this event.
 * **Using features** - SaaS and mobile apps should create events for when a person uses a key feature.
 For Kissmetrics, we have events that trigger after a person runs any report.
 This helps us better understand our user engagement.